-Earlier this year, the MOD said that they had, "examined various alternative materials in the past" but none had "come remotely close" to matching the natural properties of bear fur.
+In 2020, the MOD said that they had, "examined various alternative materials in the past" but none had "come remotely close" to matching the natural properties of bear fur.

 But in response to fresh calls to end the tradition of using the skins of culled bears, the Department for Environment, Food and Rural Affairs have hinted that change could be coming at the end of the UK's transition period of leaving the European Union.

 "We have some of the highest welfare standards in the world and that is both a source of pride and a clear reflection of British attitudes towards animals.

 "Fur farming has rightly been banned in this country for nearly 20 years and at the end of the transition period we will be able to properly consider steps to raise our standards still further."

 Of the 14 nations around the world using Bearskins as part of ceremonial uniform, few have made the leap to using synthetic materials instead of real fur.